Al-Bira, Baysan: British Mandate era

-In the 1945 statistics, the population consisted of 260 Muslims, with a total of 6,866 dunams of land.
+In the 1945 statistics the population consisted of 260 Muslims, with a total of 6,866 dunams of land.
 Of this, 48 dunams were for plantations or irrigable land, 4,667 for cereals, while 53 were built-up (urban) land.

+Al-Bira was "known for the grazing lands in the grassy mountainous areas around the village."
+The neighboring town of Baysan served as an important "commercial outlet and administrative center."

 1948, aftermath

 The village became depopulated on 16 May 1948.

 According to Benny Morris, kibbutzniks demanded the destruction of neighboring villages as a means of blocking the return of the Arab villagers.
 For this reason a veteran local leader, Nahum Hurwitz of Kfar Gil'adi appealed in a letter in September 1948 for permission to destroy al-Bira, Kawkab al-Hawa, Jabbul, and al-Hamidiyya in the area for fear that they may be used by Arabs for military operations and to enable them to "take the village's lands, because the Arabs won't be able to return there".

 According to the Palestinian historian Walid Khalidi, in 1992:

 "The only remains of the village are the walls of houses.
 The fenced in site is covered with weeds, cactuses, and thorns, Fig and mulberry trees grow near a spring in the valley at the bottom of the site.
 The surrounding land are used for grazing."